 During the pandemic, Frances had to stop volunteering and singing.
 A private Facebook page was established for choir meet-ups and quizzes which really helped her feel less socially isolated.
 Throughout lockdown Frances spoke weekly with her support worker, who helped her access the medication she needed when the local chemist ran out.

 Nathan became homeless after a relationship breakdown and due to PTSD after an army career.
 He was rough sleeping when he came to the 411 HUB through the Somewhere Safe to Stay project.
-He took up accommodation at AMAT and soon began to volunteer for the Maintenance Team, helping them transform several properties.
+He took up accommodation at AMAT UK and soon began to volunteer for the Maintenance Team, helping them transform several properties.

 Nathan then expressed an interest in Peer Mentoring and began his training to be a Peer Mentor for other Residents, helping them with any issues and concerns.
 He was also a key project leader in the Men’s Well-being Group which met regularly at 411 HUB and made several podcasts just before Coronavirus pandemic.